smsophiemi/ECS-171-Final-Project/README.md

 - true negative = 488
 - false negative = 699 - 488 = 211

-Thus, the misprediction for our training set was 0.3175 and the misprediction for our testing set was 0.27.
-Since the predictive error is similar for both training and testing, according to the fitting graph, our model is likely underfitting or is close to a good fit, with higher predictive error and simple model complexity placing it to the left of the ideal range for model complexity.
+Then, using the [equations](#equations-used-for-comparing-error) above, the misprediction for our training set was 0.3175 and the misprediction for our testing set was 0.27.
+Since the predictive error is similar for both training and testing, according to the fitting graph, our model is underfitting the data and is on the [left of the ideal range for model complexity](#graph-showing-how-to-compare-training-and-testing-error-to-determine-overfittingunderfitting).
-[link to figure]

 # Conclusion
 ## Summary of Results